PlohoyParen/Cpp_doc/Documents/Chapter19_Error_handling.md

     try
-    {	// Statements that may throw exceptions you want to handle go here throw -1; // here's a trivial example
+    {	// Statements that may throw exceptions you want to handle go here throw -1; // here's a trivial example std::cout << "This never prints\n"; // once the exception is thrown, program leaves the current try block }
-    }
     catch (int x)
     {   // Any exceptions of type int thrown within the above try block get sent here